Run SEFRA model

 First, initialise the data object using three example species:

-## species codes input: including all species-dependent capture codes
+## species codes input: including all possible capture codes

 ## constructed 'sefraData' object